Who are you?

 That’s a good question.
 There are no insignificant people.
 I'm going to make this big and then bring it back.
 You have seven billion people.
 There's power with each person.
 There are a lot of things you can't do, but there are a lot of things that can be profound, even in a very small way.
 Everybody has something to give.
 Everybody is also looking for inspiration, they’re looking to share in an experience.
 So it's important to give people a platform to share.
 People are afraid of each other for good reason.
 We play this game like we’re civil—and we do pretty good at the civility game—but I think we need help.
 And art has always been that help.
 It evens the playing field.
 It simplifies our experience.
 Everybody looks at art, across cultural lines, no matter what kind of nonsense is going on.
 I think that's so crucial.
 So there’s nothing insignificant about people or their art.

 Oh man.
 Rough, wrinkly, dirty nails, cuts—oh man.
 These won’t be modeling hands, I’ll tell you that.
 I wish they weren’t so rough and hard all the time.
 But when you love something your love shapes you.
 You don’t choose that, it is what it is.

-Monty J in his Brooklyn studio, photographed by Julia Girardoni.
+Monty J in Brooklyn, New York on December 2, 2017.
+Photographs by Julia Girardoni.